View Featured Offers >>

 Contact your instrument provider for additional information and assistance.

-I received an error message stating, “There is insufficient reagent” on the BOND RX software.
+I received this error message in the BOND RX software: “There is insufficient reagent.”
 The BOND RX autostainer may consider reagents to be "insufficient" despite using the correct volume of solution indicated in the SignalStar Multiplex IHC protocol.
-Repeat attempt to fill and scan the container.
+Repeat the attempt to fill and scan the container.
 You may need to use a new container to alleviate this error.

 Contact your instrument provider for additional information and assistance.